dh-dz/nba-stats-prediction/README.md

 # NBA Stats Prediction And Betting
-Profitable betting strategy on NBA game moneyline, powered by a machine learning model to predict the game score distribution.
+Profitable betting strategy on NBA game moneyline, powered by a machine learning model to predict the game score spread distribution.

 To train the model, run the Jupyter notebook "model/train.ipynb".
 Then the results can be seen by running the Jupyter notebook "model/results.ipynb"